sgupta70/BasicCAD-/README.md

 ### Reflection

-[I followed along with Dr. Shields made it super easy.](https://www.youtube.com/watch?v=orcp-asikM4&feature=emb_logo) While I Was doing this I learned how to
+[I followed along with Dr. Shields made it super easy.](https://www.youtube.com/watch?v=orcp-asikM4&feature=emb_logo) While I was doing this I learned how to
-* fasten
+* fastened
-* revolute fasten
+* revolute fastened
 * insert standard content

 I did love putting it all together, I felt very accomplished at the end.
 I did have so problems which were hard to fix, and I had to do things ultiple times.
 But each time I learned something new, and the process was very fun.